 This is a course offered to graduates of our Thirty Week Fiction courses, those with a Masters of Creative Writing, or those who have already published a full-length work of fiction.
-It will run for 12 weeks on a Tuesday 6-9pm, from July 4th to Sept 2017.
+It will run for 12 weeks from 9th August to Nov 2018.
 It will feature workshops on manuscript development by NZ’s leading publishers and editors, plus sessions by successfully published writers, some of whom are graduates of our Thirty Week Fiction Courses and its predecessor.
-In addition, student work will be discussed on a weekly rotational basis, using CRC feedback from the group in sessions chaired by Hub director John Cranna.
+In addition, student work will be discussed on a weekly rotational basis, using supportive feedback from the group in sessions chaired by Hub director John Cranna.
 John was voted Best Post-Graduate Teacher at AUT University, where he founded the Masters of Creative Writing.
 We will also be covering scholarships, mentoring and bursaries available to start out writers.

 Course Length: 12 weeks, weekly on Thursday nights.

 Chair: John Cranna, Director, The Creative Hub.

-Note: There are scholarships of $1500 each offered for this course, including the Huia Books scholarship for a Maori / Pasifika writer.
+Note: There are two scholarships of $1500 each offered for this course, plus the Huia Books scholarship for a Maori / Pasifika writer.
 Contact us for details.

 Geoff Walker – Former publishing director, Penguin Books

 Two workshops: “Working with fiction writers to bring their work to print”